-Starting from the common curratorial concept of Serbia's appearance Self(up)bringing, the work SEE/SAW explores the construction of a community and society through the creation of an individual and himself.
+Starting from the common curatorial concept of Serbia’s project Self(up)bringing, the work SEE/SAW explores the construction of a community and society through the creation of an individual and himself.

-Seesaw literally translated represents an element from a children's playground that functions through the involvement at least two people who are in the relationship of strong dependence and counterweight which produces the action.
-As a wordplay, See (present tense) and Saw (past tense) represent encounters of various experiences that affect the self-(up)building process, opening the question "Who am I?", "Who was I?", And "Why I'm still transforming? "and "How is the world transforming around me? ".
 Every segment of our being and our environment is susceptible to constant change.
 Continuous change faces us with the time we left behind, as well as with the one that follows.
-In reflective objects of the environment that can be one's eyes, we become aware that the child's appearance becomes a memory.
-Often we forget everything that has built us, but in encounter with the familiar, it is possible to bring it back.
+In reflective objects of the environment that can be one’s eyes, we become aware that the child’s appearance becomes a memory.
+Often, we forget everything that has built us, but in an encounter with the familiar, it is possible to bring it back.

-The game as a research element is for a long time unjustly expelled from the process of creation in numerous artistic practices.
-This phenomenon is on the one hand counterintuitive, if we consider that a great percentage of art today is purely intellectual creation - and in all research, and therefore intellectual, the game is an irreplacable starting point for discoveries.
-In all spheres of work, and in particular art, the most powerful results come from the complete cession to work, so the boundary between "serious" work and the child's playfulness is completely voided.
+The game as a research element has been for a long time unjustly expelled from the process of creation in numerous artistic practices.
+This phenomenon is on the one hand counterintuitive, if we consider that a great percentage of art today is purely intellectual creation – and in all research, and therefore intellectual research as well, the game is an irreplaceable starting point for discoveries.
+In all spheres of work, and particularly in art, the most powerful results come from the complete abandonment of work, so the boundary between “serious” work and the child’s playfulness is completely voided.
 Work and play become one and the same thing.

 Curator Romana Bošković Živanović

 Curatorial Team Deneš Debrei, Milena Kordić, Zora Mojsilović Popović, Andrija Pavlović, Mirko Stojković